the-akira/PyGameDev/Artigo.md

 import pygame
 ```

-A instrução **import** grava a versão do pygame e um link para o site do Pygame no console (como efeito colateral):
+A instrução **import** grava a versão do pygame e um link para o site do Pygame no console:

 ```
 pygame 1.9.6